The Maximal Probability that k-wise Independent Bits are All 1: Perturbing Roots of Polynomials

 The theorem then follows from the following two lemmas: \begin{lem} Let $x \in \intn$ be such that $f(x) \neq 0$.
 Then \end{lem} \begin{lem} There exist universal constants $c_1,c_2,c_3 > 0$ such that the following holds.
 Let $N = np(1-p) - 1$.
 Assume $k \leq c_1 \cdot N$.
 Then, for every $x\in\intn$ there exists $w \in \intn$ satisfying

 where $V(a)=\exp \Big( \sqrt{\log(a)\log\log(a)} \Big)$. \end{lem}

-The first of these lemmas is much simpler than the second, and its proof is given in Section~\ref{proof_of_the_easy_ratio_bound_lemma}.
-The second lemma addresses the case where $f(x)=0$ in which Lemma \ref{lem: non zero x} does not apply, and is proved in Section~\ref{proof_of_harder_ratio_bound_lemma}.
+The first lemma, whose proof is much simpler than the proof of the second lemma, is proved in Section~\ref{proof_of_the_easy_ratio_bound_lemma}.
+The second lemma addresses the case $f(x)=0$ in which the first lemma does not apply, and is proved in Section~\ref{proof_of_harder_ratio_bound_lemma}.
+We note that the `simple' ideas presented in the proof of the first lemma can yield a weaker version of the second lemma, with a bound of the form $c_3\exp(c_2 k)$ on the RHS of \eqref{one_point_expect_ratio_bound}.
+While significantly weaker, such a bound still yields the correct asymptotic behavior of $M(n,k,p)$ for constant $k$.

 We now show how Theorem \ref{thm: ratio between polynomials} follows from the two lemmas. \begin{proof}[Proof of Theorem~\ref{thm: ratio between polynomials}] Let We shall denote the $w$ that corresponds to $x$ according to Lemma \ref{lem: there exists far w} by $w_x$.
 We write \eqref{basic_ratio} using the above two lemmas and using the fact that for all $x\in\intn$, $\Pr_{n,p}[x]\ge 0$ and $f(x),g(x)\ge0$ (due to the special structure \eqref{f_and_g_def} of the polynomials) as